yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/signinapi.png)

-1. Create a new one to get the weather data using code by click on **Create an Account**.
+1. Create a new one to get the weather data using code by clicking on **Create an Account**.

    ![](../../media/createaaccount.png)